KirtMorgan/inbound-outbound/README.md

 # INBOUND & OUTBOUND for a Private Subnet

-The private subnet should not be accessible to the user.
+- The private subnet should not be accessible to the user.
-The private subnet is being used to store the database
+- The private subnet is being used to store the database.

 ## INBOUND Rules